sco0ter/babbler/xmpp-documentation/src/site/markdown/xep/muc.md

 #### Entering a Room

-Before entering a room, you should add listeners to it, if you want to listen for occupants \"joins\" and \"leaves\", subject changes or messages being sent by the room, then enter the room with your desired nickname:
+Before entering a room, you should add listeners to it, if you want to listen for occupants "joins" and "leaves", subject changes or messages being sent by the room, then enter the room with your desired nickname:

 ```java
 chatRoom.addOccupantListener(e -> {